2.17. Provisions and contingencies

 Whether the Remuneration Committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made:

-Description of the ways in which current and future
+Description of the ways in which current and future risks are taken into account in the remuneration

 processes.

 • The Company follows prudent compensation practices under the guidance of the Board and the Board Nominations & Remuneration Committee (BNRC).
 The Company's approach to compensation is based on the ethos of meritocracy and fairness within the framework of prudent risk management.
 The performance rating assigned to employees is based on an assessment of performance delivered against a set of defined performance objectives.
-These objectives are balanced in nature and comprise a holistic mix of financial, customer, people, process, quality, compliance objectives and/or any other parameters as may be deemed fit
+These objectives are balanced in nature and comprise a holistic mix of financial, customer, people, process, quality, compliance objectives and/or any other parameters as may be deemed fit.

 • For the MD & CEO, other wholetime Directors and KMPs/SMPs, compensation is sought to be aligned to pre-defined performance objectives of the Company which are approved by the BNRC and the Board.

 • For the MD & CEO, other wholetime Directors and KMPs/SMPs, the quantum of variable pay does not exceed 300% as stipulated in the Compensation Policy) of total fixed pay in a year; a minimum of 50% of the variable pay (as stipulated in the Compensation Policy) will be under deferment.
-If the bonus amount is under ' 25 lacs, the deferment shall not be applicable.
+If the bonus amount is under ' 25 lakhs, the deferment shall not be applicable.
 The deferral period would be spread over a minimum period of three years (deferment period).
 The frequency of vesting will be on annual basis and the first vesting shall not be before one year from the commencement of deferral period.
 The vesting shall be no faster than a pro rata basis.
 Additionally, vesting will not be more frequent than on a yearly basis.

 • Ensuring balance in setting performance objectives, capping the payout of performance bonus and following an annual payout cycle for variable pay ensures that prudent behaviour is suitably encouraged and rewarded.

-• The deferred part of the variable pay (performance bonus and long term pay in the form of stock options/ stock units) for wholetime Directors and KMPs/SMPs is subject to malus, under which, the Company will prevent vesting of all or part of the variable pay in the event of act of willful or gross misconduct or neglect, the commission of felony, fraud, misappropriation, embezzlement, breach of trust or an offence involving moral turpitude or breach of integrity, gross or willful insubordination, or materially inaccurate financial statements due to the result of misconduct including fraud, or poor compliance in respect of corporate governance and regulatory matters, or any other act detrimental to the interest of the Company.
+moral turpitude or breach of integrity, gross or willful insubordination, or materially inaccurate financial statements due to the result of misconduct including fraud, or poor compliance in respect of corporate governance and regulatory matters, or any other act detrimental to the interest of the Company.
 The details of malus and clawback arrangements are defined in the Company's Compensation Policy.
-In addition, under the events mentioned above and defined in the Compensation Policy, as per clawback arrangements with wholetime Directors and KMPs/SMPs, the employee agrees to return, in case asked for, the previously paid variable pay to the Company.
+In addition, under the events mentioned above and defined in the Compensation Policy, as per clawback arrangements with wholetime Directors and KMPs/ SMPs, the employee agrees to return, in case asked for, the previously paid variable pay to the Company.

 • Due process including inquiries or investigations as required and/or adherence to principles of natural justice are ensured prior to conclusion on the above events of breaches and which would form the basis of decisions.
 Errors of judgment shall not be construed to be breaches.